 The driver attention monitor assesses your steering for signs you may be falling asleep at the wheel – and proposes you take a break.

-The VTi-LX adds Active cruise control, auto emergency braking, and three forms of lane-keeping help.
+, auto emergency braking, and three forms of lane-keeping help.

 Auto braking comes in the form of Honda’s Collision Mitigation Braking System.
 It looks ahead of you with radar and camera sensors, warns you of impending collisions, and applies the brakes automatically if it judges that necessary.
 It works at city and highway speeds, and you can switch it off.
 An integrated Collision warning can supply just the warning.